gnolang/gno/docs/gno-tooling/cli/gnokey/querying-a-network.md

 - `address` - the address of the account
 - `coins` - the list of coins the account owns
 - `public_key` - the TM2 public key of the account, from which the address is derived
-- `account_number` - a unique identifier for the account on the gno.land chain
 - `sequence` - a nonce, used for protection against replay attacks

 ## `bank/balances`